frasertweedale/blog-fp/posts/2021-02-12-haskell-dependency-confusion.md

 from `hackage.haskell.org`, because that package name is also provided by an exclusive repository.

+This approach is easy for users to configure.
+But, as with the `cabal freeze` approach, security for organisations requires every developer to set the configuration properly.

-This approach is easy for users to configure, and requires no changes to the *hackage-server* program or the *Cabal* package description format.
+and requires no
+changes to the *hackage-server* program or the *Cabal* package description format.
 The changes are limited to *cabal-install*.